Translations of Ulysses: Ukrainian

-Caucasus
+Caucasus and Central Asia

 Georgian

 A Shakespeare scholar Nico Kiasashvili, the head of the English Department at the Tbilisi State University, began to publish his translation of Ulysses in 1971.
 The first ten episodes appeared in literary magazines between 1971 and 1983, when they were collected into a book.
 The remaining eight episodes were published in Mnatobi magazine in 1998–1999, with the complete version finally appearing in 2012, edited by his daughter, Maya Kiasashvili.

 The translation posed multiple challenges: Georgian lacks equivalents for European nobility and clergy titles due to different social and religious traditions, requiring Kiasashvili to either invent new words or borrow directly from English (i.e. 'yeomen').
 For "Oxen of the Sun" he addressed stylistic challenges by using archaic Georgian letters, unused in the modern language, to capture historical language variations.

 Kiasashvili faced resistance from the publisher over his non-traditional Georgian usage, but insisted on retaining these elements to stay true to Joyce's text.
 He consulted multiple translations in various languages, using dictionaries to access versions in languages he did not know.

 In response to the translation of Ulysses into Georgian, Murman Jguburia wrote a poem titled "Now Ulysses Has No Readers":